 University of Edinburgh CMALT Holders

-A List of Certified Members of the Association for Learning Technology (CMALT) through the ISG scheme
+A List of Certified Members of the Association for Learning Technology (CMALT) currently working at Edinburgh University.

 School of Informatics